 But you can bet your bottom dollar that I know who Dixie is now!

 Labor Day weekend 2019 I hopped over to the Wild Azalea trail at Woodworth Louisiana and did an 18-mile, 3-day, 2-night solo backpacking trek that turned out to be pretty much one of the most fun, challenging, and rewarding pack camping experiences I’ve ever had!
-So much about this trek was different from any other I’ve ever done.
-It was […]
+So much about this trek was different from any other […]

 In South Mississippi and adjoining Louisiana, at least as far as the Roaming Parkers are concerned, hiking and camping are seasonal activities.
 I guess you could call me a fair-weather hiker, and 90+ degree heat, 90+ percent humidity, ticks, mosquitoes, and poison ivy do not count as fair-weather.
-This means that around here, our hiking and camping season lasts from […]
+This means that around here, our hiking […]

 Percy Quin State Park is Mississippi’s most popular state park, and there are plenty of reasons why.
 It is a haven for golfers and anglers, and it has great facilities for camping and cabining.
-One activity that it seems few people associate with south Mississippi is hiking, but lately, Percy Quin has actually become my favorite place to hike.
-A […]
+One activity that it seems few people associate with south Mississippi is hiking, but lately, Percy Quin has actually become my […]